ARTIFICIAL INTELLIGENCE IN PROCUREMENT

 by Salim Khalife, Founder & CEO

 There is no area of business operations exempt from discussions of the potential benefits of technologies like Artificial Intelligence (AI), so it will come as no surprise that AI is already making significant inroads in procurement processes.
 Much has been written about what AI is, and how it relates to procurement, so we won’t revisit that here.
-Instead, we outline what kinds of changes you can expect AI to bring to procurement practices over the next few years, and how you can set your company up to capitalize on those changes.
+Instead, we outline how spend management and procurement will change as a result of AI to bring over the next few years, and how you can set your company up to capitalize on those changes.

 1. Automation of procurement tasks